 EVENTS

-ArtsRevive in partnership with Selma Redevelopment Authority, invites you to celebrate the opening of Unearthly, a new exhibition of work by Selma artist Bradford Brackin.
+ArtsRevive in partnership with Selma Redevelopment Authority and sponsored by Hawthorne, Atchison, and Riddle Law Group, invites you to celebrate the opening of Unearthly, a new exhibition of work by Selma artist Bradford Brackin.

 Brackin never set out to become a potter.
 What began with curiosity and a few lessons at the wheel turned into a lifelong creative passion.
 In hand-building clay, she found the freedom, texture, and rhythm that now define her work.
 Each piece carries a story: pressed lace from her wedding gown, leaves gathered on hikes, or patterns inspired by family heirlooms.
 The result is functional art that is as distinctive as it is meaningful: pottery meant to be used, loved, and lived with.